 Outfit 2: Velvet pants with a tight-fitted blue t-shirt and white sneakers.

-For example, if you’ve always wanted a pair of velvet tracksuit pants – now is the time to get them.
+- Wanted a pair of tie-dye tracksuit pants – now is the time to get them.

-Pyjamas should be comfortable, warm, soft and different enough from your day clothes so that you remember to swap between the two.
-If you’re homebound a lot… you’ll know exactly what I’m talking about.
+- Have pyjamas that are comfortable, warm, soft and different enough from your day clothes so that you remember to swap between the two.

 Outfit 1: Mom jeans, a knitted black sweater with a woollen jumper and black boots.